Birkenhead Park FC: History

 Birkenhead Park was formed in 1871, the same year as the Rugby Football Union, from the amalgamation of two smaller clubs, Claughton and Birkenhead Wanderers during the 1871–72 season.
 After an initial period where the club failed to find any form, the season of 1877–78 saw the team losing only two matches from nineteen played.
 The club was central to the formation of the Cheshire County Union, and in 1887 Birkenhead Park was chosen as the venue for the Home Nations clash between Wales and Ireland; the first time a Home Nations Championship game was played on neutral soil.

 The club has a rich history and have hosted the New Zealand All Blacks team on four occasions most recently in 1978 and in 1984 they hosted the North of England's match against Romania.

 The club has won two promotions in the 25 years of club rugby – winning South Lancashire and Cheshire Division One and North 2 West in consecutive seasons in the early 2000s.

+Ground

+Birkenhead Park have been based at Upper Park since 1885.
+Ground capacity was listed in 1990 by a club official as being 8,000 (all standing) with club house, changing rooms and flood lights for the main pitch, and old videos appear to show a large grandstand.
+By modern safety standards this estimate seems very generous and there is no longer a grandstand, so a revised figure of 2,000 has been used.